 - Building problem solving skills.
-This is about defining a problem and goal, "brainstorming" about a number of paths to solve the problem, evaluating those paths and then testing the ways that seem most appropriate - Promoting positive activities.
+This is about defining a problem and goal, "brainstorming" about several paths to solve the problem, evaluating those paths and then evaluating the ways that seem most appropriate - Promoting positive activities.
 Finding ways to improve mood and functional level by identifying and trying positive and pleasant activities - Manage reactions.
-Strengthening the ability to master and reduce worrying, bodily and emotional reactions in certain difficult situations - Promoting helpful thinking.
-The respondent is challenged to find different ways to identify worrying thoughts and counteract such with other ways of thinking - Rebuilding healthy social connections.
+Strengthening the ability to master and reduce worrying, bodily and emotional reactions in certain demanding situations - Promoting helpful thinking.
+The respondent is challenged to find diverse ways to identify worrying thoughts and counteract such with other ways of thinking - Rebuilding healthy social connections.
 This element provides pathways for re-establishing important relationships and societal support.